Team

 Leadership and Operations

-iNDustry Labs leadership and operations team includes a Faculty Director, Executive Director, two Associate Faculty Directors, an Associate Director and a Marketing and Communications Manager.
+iNDustry Labs leadership and operations team includes a Faculty Director, Executive Director, three Associate Faculty Directors, and a Senior Director.

 • Scott Ford